Winter holiday packing can be a daunting task. You want to pack light but also stay warm and look stylish.

 For ski base layers, try a Merino Women’s Round Neck Top.
 It’s a high-performance base layer that provides warmth and is comfortable for the slopes.

-Merino wool is popular with outdoor enthusiasts as it is highly breathable fabric and is lightweight.
+Merino wool is popular with outdoor enthusiasts as it is a highly breathable fabric and is lightweight.

 Packing 2-3 base layers for your winter trip should ensure warmth and reduce bulk in your case.